 Lyuba told her mother:

-I will not brush my teeth.
+I won't brush my teeth.

 And now our Lyuba

-A hole in everyone, in every tooth.
+A hole in every, every tooth.

-What is your answer?
+What will be your answer?

 Well done Lyuba?